Vol Regime

 Historical Context

-The post-2012 period through January 2018 represents one of the most prolonged low-vol regimes in modern market history, with the VIX spending extended periods below 10 and averaging around 11–12.
-This environment gave rise to a multi-billion-dollar industry of vol carry strategies, including inverse VIX ETPs.
-On February 5, 2018, the VIX spiked from approximately 17 to 37 intraday — a 2-sigma daily move — as the regime violently reversed, wiping out the XIV (inverse VIX) ETP and erasing roughly $2 billion in assets within a single session.
+The post-2012 period through January 2018 represents one of the most prolonged low-vol regimes in modern market history.
+The VIX spent extended stretches below 10, a level previously seen only briefly, and averaged approximately 11–12 for nearly three years.
+This environment gave rise to a multi-billion-dollar industry of vol carry strategies, including inverse VIX exchange-traded products.
+On February 5, 2018, the VIX spiked from approximately 17 to 37 intraday, the largest single-day point increase in its history, as the regime violently reversed.
+The XIV inverse VIX ETP was liquidated, erasing roughly $2 billion in assets in a single session, and an estimated $200 billion in risk-parity and short-vol exposure was forcibly deleveraged over the following week.

 Limitations and Caveats